ramandrosoa/Linear-Regression/Transformation-to-linearize-the-model.md

 was characterized by a power relationship, we can express this relationship as $y=x^{1.517}$

-Let us perform additional tests to confirm the linearity between the transformed variables
+Let us perform additional tests (Rainbow and Harvey-Collier test) to confirm the linearity between the transformed variables

 ``` r